-Using Cognitive Load theory to Crack Addition (Part 2/3)
+Using CLT to Crack Addition

-Cognitive Load Theory is a ginormous beast of a pedagogical concept.
-At times it’s mightily complex and far from being visible in a moment, yet at other times it couldn’t be more simple, more clear and more beautiful.
+Cognitive Load Theory is a ginormous beast of a pedagogical concept!
+At times it’s mightily complex and far from being visible in a moment, yet at other times it couldn’t be more simple, more clear, and more beautiful.
 It is CLT that gets us to this beautiful moment!

 The teacher also knows the children are fluent with partitioning and recombining the 2-digit numbers that they will be using.

 In fact, they are already fluent with the wider process of splitting a number into two parts (tens and ones) operating on each part separately, but consistently, and then recombining the two parts to therefore achieve an overall operation on the original number.
-In a well-thought through CLT journey, doubling a 2d number in this way is an earlier learning step.
+In a well-thought-through CLT journey, doubling a 2d number in this way is an earlier learning step.

 If you are interested in seeing how this process is condensed into the actual explicit teaching moment, and how the process is transferred from teacher to learner, then check out my blog that naturally follows this one (Using Cognitive Load Theory to Crack Addition!
 (Part 3)).
 Just for now though, note that these mini-steps are not all separated items in the WM.
 For example, the first two bullet points are one smooth movement (seeing one question as two, which is itself an existing schema in the LTM, initially established through doubling a 2-digit number).